jomarcardoso/angular-vs-react/README.md

 ### React

 There's no directive in React, but we can do something similiar with "render props".
+And also use context and any hook to share data between other components.

 ```tsx
 function CurrencyInput({ children, ...props }) {